ARCHIVE EXHIBIT 5: Eugenics at Puget Sound

-Teaching courses on eugenics was considered an important part of a cutting-edge Biology curriculum at most undergraduate colleges.
-Here at Puget Sound, Professor James Slater taught a course on eugenics starting in 1920.
-As a herpetologist (a zoologist who studies reptiles and amphibians), Slater’s research focused on non-human animals.
+Many biologists considered teaching courses on eugenics an important part of a cutting-edge Biology curriculum.
+Here at Puget Sound, Professor James Slater taught a course on eugenics for three decades As a herpetologist (a zoologist who studies reptiles and amphibians), Slater’s research focused on non-human animals.
 But as the sole biologist on campus for several years, he presumably viewed a course on eugenics as a crucial component of the biology offerings.
 The course title and description changed over the years.
 This is the 1921-1922 version.

 By the late 1930s, the title and description had been shortened.
 “Course 148.
 Eugenics” was required for all majors and minors in biology, and also required or advised for students majoring in home economics, physical education and sociology.
 Slater also taught Course 113.
 Genetics.
 Slater retired in 1951.
-The Eugenics course was removed from the list of options in 1953.
+The Eugenics course was removed from the bulletin in 1953.